gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 ![Mobile Comps](mobile-comps.png)
 _Mobile comps for Eviction Free NYC_

-#### In Conclusion
+## In Conclusion

 The technical process for building the site went by incredibly fast — this all came together in a little over a month!
-Despite the frenzied speed, we created a valuable new service that also acts as a launching pad for future feature development and refinement. **It’s already been used by over 1,000 people in the past few weeks!** We’re really excited for this site to grow and develop as tenants take advantage of this historic new right.
+Despite the frenzied speed, we created a valuable new service that also acts as a launching pad for future feature development and refinement. **It's already been used by over 1,000 people in the past few weeks!** We're really excited for this site to grow and develop as tenants take advantage of this historic new right.

 **Footnote: Our code for [evictionfreenyc.org](http://www.evictionfreenyc.org/) is open source!
-[Click here](https://github.com/JustFixNYC/eviction-free-nyc) to view the code on github.**
+[Click here](https://github.com/JustFixNYC/eviction-free-nyc) to view the code on GitHub.**